 When to Call the Non-Emergency Number

-If nobody has been injured in the accident and there aren’t obvious hazards at the accident scene, you might consider calling the non-emergency number of your local police department (you can find this number via a quick Google Search on your smartphone).
+If nobody has been injured in the accident and there aren’t obvious hazards at the accident scene, you might consider calling the non-emergency number of your local police department.
+You can find this number via a quick Google Search on your smartphone.

 When you call the non-emergency number, the dispatcher will be able to answer your questions and provide guidance on what to do next.
 They might even send first responders to the accident scene, especially if you’re feeling nervous or are uncertain about the severity of the crash.
 In any case, their guidance can help you get past the brain fog and anxiety you may be feeling immediately after the accident.